A Chorus Line – The hottest ticket in town

 The sense of self this production brings to the show is genuinely incredible.
 Primarily, this is because the talent before us on stage are all typically cast in the ensemble in Australian shows.
 They’re dancers.
 There’s not a “star” among them – and their self-possession, in character, on stage and their precision as artists is genuinely flawless.

 The material they are working with is on no level at all “easy”.
 The score by Oscar winner Marvin Hamlisch is one of the richest treasure chests of hits and heirlooms ever written for Broadway, while the script by James Kirkwood Jnr and Nicholas Dante (based on interviews with Broadway dancers) is a parable of wit, performance masterclass and genuine human emotion.
 It’s a delicious combination of great characters and great material.
-The Australian cast establish their characterisations definitively in minutes and, with raw honesty and absolute assurance, deliver throughout the show."These are the real triple threats – and what a gift it is to see them in action"
+The Australian cast establish their characterisations definitively in minutes and, with raw honesty and absolute assurance, deliver throughout the show.

 These are the real triple threats – and what a gift it is to see them in action.
 It can only build confidence in the Australian music theatre industry that this level of talent is available to us.